geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And gave new beauty to her locks of gold.

-Around were ocean's fairest nymphs ; but there
+Around were ocean's fairest nymphs; but there

 Could none with her, or with their queen compare.